mui/mui-x/docs/data/migration/migration-pickers-v6/migration-pickers-v6.md

 dayjs.extend(customParseFormatPlugin);
 ```

-The other plugins are still initialized before the adapter initialization.
+The other plugins are still added before the adapter initialization.

-The plugin that got moved to the constructor is:

-- customParseFormat ('dayjs/plugin/customParseFormat')

-The other plugins will (still) be initialized before adapter initialization:

-- weekOfYear ('dayjs/plugin/weekOfYear')
-- isBetween ('dayjs/plugin/isBetween')
-- localizedFormat ('dayjs/plugin/localizedFormat')

 ## Adapters internal changes